pantsudev/krkrz_ecosystem_guide/README.md

 The other possibility is `texttagconverter.tjs`.
 This script processes a syntax similar to that of `TextRender`
 into KAG script tags before the text is fed into the KAG parser.
 I might document this later.

-A third possibility, of course, is that the dialogue is written directly in `.ks` scripts, and can therefore use
+A third possibility is that the dialogue is written directly in `.ks` scripts, and can therefore use
-the KAG tags to achieve effects as usual, of course.
+the KAG tags to achieve effects as usual.
 This was how things originally worked, but no recent or even
 semi-recent VN puts dialogue directly into `.ks` scripts.
 I'll write more about this at some point.

 Automatic word-wrapping implementations are usually tacked onto these scripts, if used.